idvorkin/idvorkin.github.io/_posts/2015-11-02-books-that-defined-me.md

 **[Seach Inside Yourself (SIY)](/search-inside-yourself)** How to train emotional intelligence through mindfulness

+**[Gettign To Yes with yourself](/getting-to-yes-with-yourself)** Handing the hardest negotiating oppoent - yourself.
+A constant reminder of being gentle on yourself.

 ### On doing the things you want to do.